Imburse-Payments/imburse-payments.github.io/pages/tutorials/orders-and-instructions.md

 1. Create an Order
 2. Create an Instruction for the Order

 Each Order can have multiple Instructions.
-I

-n this tutorial we will only create one instruction.
+In this tutorial we will only create one instruction.

 Repeat *Step 2* for each instruction you need to add to an order.
 Just change the Instruction Ref to make sure they are unique per instruction in an order.